January 6th History, Trivia, and Fun Facts

 Audrey Hepburn – Real Name: Edda Hepburn Van Heemstra Ruston

-Hello Kitty has an identical twin sister name Mimmy.
+Hello Kitty has an identical twin sister named Mimmy.

-A person carrying a personal memento of a loved one, such as a jewellery or photo, has no chance of returning alive. #moviecliches
+A person carrying a personal memento of a loved one, such as a jewelry or photo, has no chance of returning alive. #moviecliches